sjbravom/sjbravom.github.io/_pages/research.md

 _Presentations: ITEA Annual Conference (Leeds, 2024), ADRES  Doctoral Conference (Paris, 2023), International Conference on Mobility Challenges (Paris, 2021), TREE Seminar (Pau, 2021)._

-## What determinants for multimodality?
-Investigating preferences for multimodality in Toulouse.
+## What is the role of psychological factors in urban modal choice?
+Evidence from Toulouse Metropolis.
 with Imane Hoummirat and [Isabelle Laplace](https://cv.hal.science/isabelle-laplace).

 <details>